 - Check your line speeds and check them from a mobile device using Wifi.
 Here’s a really simple free internet speed checker or you can Google ‘Internet Speed Checker’, there are lots.
 If you’re on the mobile internet then Open Signal is a handy free internet speed checker and will tell you useful stuff like the location of the nearest cell tower.
 If there’s a problem then contact your ISP.

 - Download a WiFi Analyser.
 Here’s a free one, but there are lots available for Android or iPhone.
 You may be able to use these to move to a different WiFi channel to cut out interference from a neighbour’s WiFi or to move devices and routers around to get better results

 - Use a connected device – just about every router supports wired connections as well as WiFi which allows you to remove the WiFi worries.
-If the router is in a different room, don’t worry, you don’t have to call an electrician in to lay lots of cable, you can buy a couple of Powerline plugs which form a wired connection using your mains power wiring.
+If the router is in a different room, don’t worry, you don’t have to call an electrician in to lay lots of cable, you can buy a couple of Powerline units which form a wired connection using your mains power wiring.
 These are cheap and highly reliable and work great as long as the sockets you use are on the same power circuit.
 Once again a quick visit to Amazon will leave you spoiled for choice, so we’d recommend the TP-Link AV1000 Powerline Starter Kit.
 TP-Link have been in this market for a long time and make good value, reliable kit.

 - Make a plan! – It’s important to make a plan.
 I’ve recently talked to someone who lost connection half way through a remote interview.
 All very messy and in the end the interview was abandoned and rescheduled because they had no plan to cover what to do if something went wrong.

 Your plans might involve: